Start9Labs/documentation/site/source/service-guides/vaultwarden/bitwarden-client-setup.rst

     .. group-tab:: LAN

         We suggest using Tor, however it is possible have a good experience with LAN.
-Once synced, your app and all your passwords will be cached and available when you are on the go and not connected to your Start9 Server, and you will only need to be on LAN to update any edits to your vault.
+Once synced, your app and all your passwords will be cached and available when you are on the go and not connected to your StartOS server, and you will only need to be on LAN to update any edits to your vault.

         Begin by :ref:`setting up LAN <ca-android>` on your device.